 The cost of adding another surface to your swimming pool depends on three main factors: where you live, the surface area of your pool, and the material you want to use.

 The Dallas-Forth Worth area is warm and sunny, with swimming pools as a popular commodity.
 We have nearby suppliers, which enables us to keep costs low.
 Cooler climates tend to drive costs up.
 We offer three main choices of material: plaster, Pebble Tec, or quartz/marble.
 This runs from the cheapest to the most expensive.

 Plaster is the cheapest choice, typically costing around $4 per square foot.
 However, plaster does not last as long as the other options we offer, and it does not offer as much variety in how you want your pool to look.
 Plaster typically comes in a white or off-white color.
 It gives your pool a classic blue look and makes it smooth.

-The middle level pool resurfacing compounds are mixture of concrete and finely crushed pebbles.
+The middle-level pool resurfacing compounds are a mixture of concrete and finely crushed pebbles.
 We mix it with one of several dyes and smooth it into place over your gunite pool shell.
 These finishes give your pool bottom the look of a creek bed, but it can be harder to walk on for some people.
 It can cost up to $5 per square foot.

-Willsha Pools offers a variety of resurfacing finishes and textures from the leading manufactures.
+Willsha Pools offers a variety of resurfacing finishes and textures from the leading manufacturers.
 These offer progressively smoother surface because of more finely ground pebbles and even seashells for that authentic oceanside look.